 A couple of cautions are necessary at this point:

-I'll write more about this last topic--staying true to the principles of Scrum on a project-before-the-project--in my next post next week.
+I wrote more about this last topic—staying true to the principles of Scrum on a project-before-the-project—here.